-Janellis are running a series Critical Thinking Lab’s with executives from a broad range of industries.
-There is consensus across all sectors for improved decision making at all levels within the organisation as some individuals and teams are:
+Janellis has completed a series of Critical Thinking Labs with executives from a broad range of industries.
+In these interactive and experiential workshops, we found there is consensus across all sectors for improved decision-making at all levels within the organisation.
+The reason is some individuals and teams are:

 - “too slow to make decisions and with poor judgement”